 By Sharon Aron Baron

 Bolton routinely uses his Twitter account for personal and government business.
-According to the ACLU, people who hold public office can act as private individuals, and other times, government actors.
-While Bolton may maintain his First Amendment rights when acting as a private individual, he subject to the limits the First Amendment places on the government whenever they’re doing government work.
+According to the ACLU, people who hold public office can act as private individuals and, at other times, government actors.
+While Bolton may maintain his First Amendment rights when acting as a private individual, he is subject to the limits the First Amendment places on the government whenever they’re doing government work.

 In 2020, former President Trump asked the Supreme Court to restore his power to block individual Americans from following his Twitter account, an act that lower courts found violated citizens’ First Amendment rights.
 In January, Lauren Boebert, a Republican congresswoman from Colorado, was sued in federal court for blocking a constituent on Twitter.

 The fact that a public official disagrees with you on an issue doesn’t mean they can silence you, and the Supreme Court made no exceptions.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsFebruary 18, 2024J.P.
 Taravella Drama Club Hosts Community Yard Sale and Craft Show on February 24

 - NewsFebruary 16, 2024Detectives Search for Tamarac Man Missing Since Early January

 - NewsFebruary 15, 2024“You’re a Fraud”: Tamarac Commissioner Blasts Website Tied to Marlon Bolton